 Defined benefit obligations relate to the liabilities under the College's membership of the Local Government Pension Scheme.
-Further details are given in Note 23.
+Further details are given in Note 20.
+The enhanced pension provision was held at 31 July 2021 in relation to pensions paid to former members of staff via the college payroll, and has been reclassified as an ongoing payroll cost from 1 August 2021 onwards.